Laura Hilly Couch 2022

 • BQQ15 v Minister for Home Affairs[2019] FCAFC 218 (with M Albert) – on behalf of the applicant – judicial review – appeal to the Full Court of the Federal Court of Australia for judicial review of decision made under the Migration Act 1958 (Cth).

-• Clark v Minister for the Environment[2019] FCA 2027 (led by C Horan KC) – administrative law – on behalf of the Commonwealth - judicial review of decision made under the Aboriginal Heritage Protection Act 1984 (Cth).
+• Clark v Minister for the Environment[2019] FCA 2027 (led by C Horan QC) – administrative law – on behalf of the Commonwealth - judicial review of decision made under the Aboriginal Heritage Protection Act 1984 (Cth).

-• Secretary to Department of Education and Training v Paul and Disciplinary Appeals Board[2019] VSC 670 (led by P Neskovcin KC), on appeal: Secretary to Department of Education and Training v Paul [2020] VSCA 280 (unled) – administrative law - judicial review of decision of the Disciplinary Appeals Board.
+• Secretary to Department of Education and Training v Paul and Disciplinary Appeals Board[2019] VSC 670 (led by P Neskovcin QC), on appeal: Secretary to Department of Education and Training v Paul [2020] VSCA 280 (unled) – administrative law - judicial review of decision of the Disciplinary Appeals Board.

 • Re An Application under section 10 of Witness Protection Act 1991 [2018] VSC 810 (with E Nekvapil) – appearing on behalf of the Chief Commissioner of Police - information protection of evidence from human sources.